franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

+- Add something to style the last message whether it was sent by the auth user or the contact.
 - **FIX** When a user archives a chat, the chat will be  archived from all the users in the chat.
-- **FIX** When you send a message while in the status page, the app displays the chats in all the app (app UI breaks).
     Try to use conditions on the htmx.ajax that updates the chats.
 - Create the search message logic (You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript).
 - Add read and unread logic (you can implement it that any message (in the viewport makes a